apache/brpc/docs/en/nshead_service.md

 option (idl_support) = true;
 option cc_generic_services = true;
 message EchoRequest {
   required string message = 1;
 }
 message EchoResponse {
   required string message = 1;
 }

-// 对于有多个参数的idl方法，需要定义一个包含所有request或response的消息，作为对应方法的参数。
-message MultiRequests {
+// For idl methods with multiple parameters, a message containing all request or response needs to be defined as the parameter of the corresponding method. message MultiRequests {
   required EchoRequest req1 = 1;
   required EchoRequest req2 = 2;